fsmMLK/inkscapeMadeEasy/_sources/installation.rst.txt

         Note:  You might have other sub folders inside the extensions directory.
                They don't interfere with inkscapeMadeEasy.
     .. note:: **LaTeX users**: The file `basicLatexPackages.tex` contains a basic set o packages and macros to be used with **InkscapeMadeEasy**.
 You can add your own macros to this file.
-This way they will be accessible  by all plugins that employ inkscapeMadeEasy.
+This way they will be accessible  to all plugins that employ inkscapeMadeEasy.

 LaTeX installation
 ------------------